scalawithcats/scala-with-cats/src/pages/tagless-final/tagless-final.md

 However we are restricted to the two interpretations we have defined on `Expr`.

-Now, let's look more closely at how we define a program such as `Expr.literal(1) + Expr.literal(2)`.
+Now, let's consider a program such as `Expr.literal(1) + Expr.literal(2)`.
 It is created by calling constructor and combinator methods.
-We will refer to these as **program algebras**.
+We will refer to these as **program algebras**, as they are the portion of the algebra that is used to create programs.
 The core of tagless final is

 1. to define program algebras parameterized by their program type, and
 2. to parameterize programs by the program algebras they depend on.